Silvertown railway station: The privatisation era (1994-2012)

 The remaining station buildings and platforms were demolished in 2012 as part of the construction of Crossrail, by Vinci, the contractor responsible for the reconditioning of the Connaught tunnel.
 Despite talk of constructing a replacement station nearby, this has not been provided for in the Crossrail Act 2008.
-Nevertheless, passive provision will be made for a station shortly to the east in the event of development of nearby properties.
+Nevertheless, passive provision has been made for a station shortly to the east in the event of development of nearby properties.